Azure-Samples/contoso-real-estate/packages/portal/README.md

 This operation will also install the [Azure Static Web Apps CLI](https://azure.github.io/static-web-apps-cli/docs/intro).
 This tool includes a local dev server and emulator, to test the application and the corresponding API together, locally.

-3. assuming you are now in the `contoso-real-estate` or _root_ folder, go to the terminal and run
+3. assuming you are now in the `contoso-real-estate`, go to the terminal and run

 ```bash
 npm start